lightning/bolts/ext-dynamic-commitments.md

 ### Funding Output Change: General Protocol

-If a Funding Output Change is required, then once both channel parties have irrevocably committed to a state with no HTLC outputs, new commitment signatures AND kickoff signatures MUST be exchanged.
-To accomplish this the following steps are taken:
+If a Funding Output Change is required, then new commitment signatures AND kickoff signatures MUST be exchanged.
+To accomplish this, the following steps are taken:

 1. Build kickoff transaction